What Are Prostate Cancer Misdiagnosis Claims?

 - How our ‘No Win, No Fee’ agreement operates

-- Emotional and physical damage, including pain and suffering, loss of quality of life, and emotional distress
+- Emotional and physical damage, including pain and suffering, loss of quality of life and emotional distress

-- Medical cover, including treatment, surgeries, and medication
+- Medical cover, including treatment, surgeries and medication

 - Follow-up and ongoing care costs

-- Loss of income/pension
+- Loss of income or pension

 - Travel and accommodation expenses

-Ready to Make Your Prostate Cancer Claim?
+Ready to Engage Prostate Cancer Claims Solicitors?

 - £100,000 damages for 2.5-year delay in prostate cancer diagnosis